 There are lots of ways to manage your money and make savings, here are some examples:

-It’s important to pay your TV licence as you can be fined for not having a licence.
+It’s important to pay your TV licence as you can be fined or even imprisoned for not having a licence.
 There are lots different ways to pay, and you can pay weekly, monthly, every 3 months, or yearly.
-Find out more or call 0300 555 0286.
+For more information visit or call 0300 790 6113.

 Gas and electricity